cmwalolo/Crolow.FastDico/README.md

 For any information and credits : llequenne at hotmail.com And if you want to support me, donations are welcome.

+French Dictionary files are available on request, and it's only paying...
+As it hundred of hours of work : Word list, definitions, and classifications.

+Other languages will be available later.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=GXN5ACMFKDSF6)